 Glory Be To The Father, To The Son And To the Holy Spirit, Amen!

 Today, just a week after Pentecost, the holy mother church celebrates the solemnity of the Most Holy Trinity.
-Our celebration today is a song of praise to God who has called us to share in this mystery.
-Two of the most concise prayers and blessings include: “May the grace of our Lord Jesus Christ, the love of God, and the fellowship of the Holy Spirit be with you;” and “May the Almighty God bless you the Father, the son and the Holy Spirit.
+Today’s celebration is a song of praise to God, who has called us to share in this mystery.
+Two concise prayers and blessings include: “May the grace of our Lord Jesus Christ, the love of God, and the fellowship of the Holy Spirit be with you,” and “May the Almighty God bless you the Father, the Son, and the Holy Spirit.

 In the second reading, Paul encourages us to “be united and live in peace.”
-He concluded with his characteristic benediction: “The grace of the Lord Jesus, the love of God and the fellowship of the Holy Spirit be with you all.”
-In this, Paul shows great interest in the unity of Christian community.
+He concluded with his usual benediction: “The grace of the Lord Jesus, the love of God, and the fellowship of the Holy Spirit be with you all.”
+In this, Paul shows great interest in the unity of the Christian community.

-The gospel of today is a very popular one: “God sent his son so that through him the world might be saved.”
+Today’s gospel is very popular: “God sent his son so that through him the world might be saved.”
 This sending is one way through which we share in the Trinitarian Community.
-They keep coming to us to unite us, and to make us be like them.
-They continue to seek fellowship with us, because they wish that we be united as they are.
+They keep coming to us to unite and make us be like them.
+They continue to seek fellowship with us because they wish that we be united as they are.

 Human words cannot perfectly explain this divine reality and mystery of the Trinity.
 So, no terminology or formulation is adequate to communicate it.
-All we need is God’s enlightenment and grace, for us to comprehend the trinitarian mystery and theology.
-Yet, the Christian faith is above all trinitarian, and it is very important for every Christian to partake fully in this mystery.
+We need God’s enlightenment and grace to comprehend the trinitarian mystery and theology.
+Nevertheless, the Christian faith is trinitarian, and every Christian needs to partake fully in this mystery.

-Finally, the Trinity is not an abstract theological concept, instead, it is a reality which is to be believed and lived.
-The Trinity is someone to whom we pray, but it is also a community, the communion of three in one, the family in whose image we build up our own human community.
-In appreciation of this fellowship and communion let us give praise to the Most Holy Trinity: “Glory be to the Father, and to the Son, and to the Holy Spirit.
+Finally, the Trinity is not an abstract theological concept.
+Instead, it is a reality that is to be believed and lived.
+The Trinity is someone to whom we pray, but it is also a community, the communion of three in one, the family in whose image we build up our human community.
+In appreciation of this fellowship and communion, let us praise the Most Holy Trinity:“Glory be to the Father, and the Son, and to the Holy Spirit.
 Amen!